Stephen D. Richards: Capture

-Most accounts state that on December 20, 1878, shortly after Richards had arrived in Mount Pleasant, he attended a ballroom dance, accompanied by two unidentified women.
+Most accounts state that on December 20th, after Richards arrived in Mount Pleasant, he attended a ballroom dance, accompanied by two unidentified women.
 Copies of a wanted poster featuring Richards had been circulated throughout the town recently, and a constable named McGrew recognized him from the poster.
 He enlisted the help of a penitentiary guard named Folge; the two men armed themselves with shotguns and set off after Richards.
 They found him walking through a field just outside of town with the two women.
 He was unarmed and quickly surrendered.
-Richards would later claim that he had spotted the officers approaching him; intending to fight his way out of the situation, he told the women to head back to town.
+Richards claimed that he had spotted the officers approaching him; intending to fight his way out of the situation, he told the women to head back to town.
 They refused, however, so Richards chose to surrender.
 He said that if the women had left, he would have avoided arrest:

-Richards said that if he had escaped, he would have returned to Nebraska.
-He reasoned that it would have been the last place anyone would look for him.
+Richards said that if he had escaped, he would have gone to Nebraska as he reasoned that it was the last place anyone would look for him.

 Some accounts differed about the date and place of Richards' arrest.
 The Wheeling Daily Intelligencer said that, upon arriving in a town near Mount Pleasant, Richards was identified by a former acquaintance, who detained him with the help of another person.
 One source claims that Richards was arrested in early 1879 in Austin, Texas.
-One modern-day account would report that Richards, whom they listed under the name Samuel Richards, had been identified and captured by Pinkerton agents.
+One modern-day account reported that Richards, whom they listed under the name Samuel Richards, had been identified and captured by Pinkerton agents.
 There were even conflicting descriptions of Richards' appearance.
 Newspapers described him as being approximately six feet two inches tall and "heavily built", with dark hair and blue eyes.
 However, the account of a Dr. Moreland, who performed a phrenological examination of Richards before his execution, conflicted with these descriptions of him.
 In his examination report, Moreland said Richards had light brown hair and dark gray eyes.
 At his execution, one spectator later described Richards as having steel grey eyes that were almost bluish in color and dark brown hair.